 Click on the image below to read about my favourite Route 66 road side attractions!

 Disclosure: Please note Some of the links in this post are affiliate links, which means I will receive a small commission if you make a purchase after clicking.
-It comes at no extra cost to you but it helps me with the running of this site!
+It comes at no extra cost to you!
 As always, opinions are my own.